Student Consumer Information

 State Grant Assistance

-For more information about the availability of and eligibility for grant assistance from the state please contact Student Services, [email protected] or 401-848-5777.
+For more information about the availability of and eligibility for grant assistance from the state please email Student Services or call 401-848-5777 x223.

 Refund Policy (Before School Begins)